DUI Diversion – RIDR

 On February 19, 2018, Rena J. Frazier, the Chief of Policy and Communication for the State Attorney’s Office in the 13th Judicial Circuit in Hillsborough County, FL, announced the creation of the new DUI initiative called “Reducing Impaired Driving Recidivism” or “RIDR.”
 The program became effective on March 1, 2018.

-On February 26, 2018, the State Attorney’s Office invited criminal defense attorneys in both the private sector and at the Public Defender’s Office to attend an informational meeting about the new RIDR program at the Edgecomb Courthouse, located at 800 E. Twiggs Street in downtown Tampa, FL.
+On February 26, 2018, the State Attorney’s Office invited criminal defense attorneys from the private sector and the Public Defender’s Office to attend an informational meeting about the new RIDR program at the Edgecomb Courthouse, located at 800 E. Twiggs Street in downtown Tampa, FL.

-More than a hundred (100) attorneys attended the meeting where the eligibility conditions and process were explained.
-After the presentation, criminal defense attorneys had an opportunity to ask questions and voice their concerns about the initiative.
+More than a hundred (100) attorneys attended the meeting, where the eligibility conditions and process were explained.
+After the presentation, criminal defense attorneys could ask questions and voice their concerns about the initiative.

-Based in part on the innovative RIDR Program, the State Attorney’s Office in Hillsborough County received the 2018 Outstanding Prosecution Award from Mothers Against Drunk Driving (MADD) Florida.
+Based partly on the innovative RIDR Program, the State Attorney’s Office in Hillsborough County received the 2018 Outstanding Prosecution Award from Mothers Against Drunk Driving (MADD) Florida.

 Who is Eligible for the DUI Diversion RIDR Initiative?